hualuzhou/hualuzhou.github.io/_news/2-220712-PBFatPaper.md

 ---

-Our recent work on the creation of the plant-based adipose tissue analogs using a emulsion technology has been published in the Food Structure.
+Our recent work on the creation of the plant-based adipose tissue analogs using an emulsion technology has been published in the Food Structure.
 This work was mainly carried out by the Xiaoyan, and Lu also helped her to make up additional experiments.
 Congradturations to Lu and her collaborators.